Our Interview Process

 EAST SCITT select applicants for interview using both academic and non-academic criteria.

-Candidates invited to a recruitment & selection day will participate in the following process:
+Candidates invited to a recruitment and selection session will participate in the following process:

-[Any change to the interview process will be clearly explained in the letter which invites applicants to interview].
+Please note: Any change to the interview process will be clearly explained in the letter which invites candidates to interview.

 We are looking for:

 - Your enthusiasm for the subject/phase to which you are applying

 - Effective interpersonal skills, such as excellent communication skills, a sense of humour, being part of a team